Best Wine and Snacks for Your Painting and Wine Class

 Some painting places have more room than others for snacks which means this has to be a bit strategic.
 You also don’t want a messy snack; after all, your main goal is to paint at the “painting” event.

 Reminds me when my sister and I were painting her daughter’s room.
-We were getting everything ready, taping it off, putting down the drop clothes, etc, etc. Her daughter, all of 4 or 5 years old, says, “We’re supposed to be painting, but nobody’s painting.”
+We were getting everything ready, taping it off, putting down the drop cloths, etc, etc. Her daughter, all of 4 or 5 years old, says, “We’re supposed to be painting, but nobody’s painting.”

 A good reminder to keep focused on that painting, while still enjoying the wine and those snacks.